shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

   available bandwidth.
 HTTS Live Streaming (HLS) is a variable bitrate protocol for delivering video content.
-HLS starts the stream at a low bitrate which provides low video resolution and increases the bitrate and video resolution as the network conditions permit.The available bit rate is used for technical purposes as it represents how much data can be passed from the ad server to the client for an ad to deliver without jitter.
+HLS starts the stream at a low bitrate which provides low video resolution and increases the bitrate and video resolution as the network conditions permit.
+The available bit rate is used for technical purposes as it represents how much data can be passed from the ad server to the client for an ad to deliver without jitter.